The level of COVID-19 transmission in McHenry County remained high Monday, the McHenry County Department of Health reported.

 The county has recorded two COVID-19 deaths so far in 2022.

-The test positivity rate for the county, as measured by a seven-day rolling average, spiked to 35.7% Friday because of a backlog of data from a lab that had not yet been included in the state’s reporting, according to the Illinois Department of Public Health.
+The test positivity rate for the county, as measured by a seven-day rolling average, remained artificially high Saturday, dropping slightly to 35.6%, according to the Illinois Department of Public Health.

-The data was updated on Friday and Saturday, but it contained cases dating back to Dec.
-23, IDPH spokeswoman Melaney Arnold said.
+A backlog of data from a single lab provided to the IDPH Friday and Saturday contained cases dating back to Dec.
+23, IDPH spokeswoman Melaney Arnold said Monday.

-The region including both Lake and McHenry counties saw its test positivity rate increase Friday to 21.3%.
+The region including both Lake and McHenry counties saw its test positivity rate decreased Saturday to 20.4%.

-McHenry County’s incidence rate fell to 1,083.47 new cases over seven days per 100,000 residents as of Wednesday, the last day for which data was reported, according to the McHenry County health department.
+McHenry County’s incidence rate fell for the fifth day in a row, hitting 1,089.65 new cases over seven days per 100,000 residents as of Thursday, the last day for which data was reported, according to the McHenry County health department.

 That is below the peak on Jan.
 9, which was the highest the county had seen over the previous 250 days, the time period published by the county, but remains more than 10 times the threshold set by the Centers for Disease Control and Prevention to indicate a high level of transmission within a community.